 Existing agency policy for all sensitive unclassified information remains in effect until your agency implements the CUI program.
 Direct any questions to your agency's CUI program office.

-Select Category to view associated Subcategories and Markings.
+- Select a Category or Subcategory to view associated detail information.

 |Agriculture||Information related to the agricultural operation, farming or conservation practices, or the actual land of an agricultural producer or landowner.|

 |Controlled Technical Information*||Controlled Technical Information means technical information with military or space application that is subject to controls on the access, use, reproduction, modification, performance, display, release, disclosure, or dissemination.
 Controlled technical information is to be marked with one of the distribution statements B through F, in accordance with Department of Defense Instruction 5230.24, "Distribution Statements of Technical Documents."
 The term does not include information that is lawfully publicly available without restrictions.
 "Technical Information" means technical data or computer software, as those terms are defined in Defense Federal Acquisition Regulation Supplement clause 252.227-7013, "Rights in Technical Data - Noncommercial Items" (48 CFR 252.227-7013).
 Examples of technical information include research and engineering data, engineering drawings, and associated lists, specifications, standards, process sheets, manuals, technical reports, technical orders, catalog-item identifications, data sets, studies and analyses and related information, and computer software executable code and source code.|

 ||Systems and assets, whether physical or virtual, so vital that the incapacity or destruction of such may have a debilitating impact on the security, economy, public health or safety, environment, or any combination of these matters, across any Federal, State, regional, territorial, or local jurisdiction.|

 Related to information concerning the continuity of executive branch operations during all-hazards emergencies or other situations that may disrupt normal operations.